- About FASS

 Who signs my grants?

-Research grant applications typically require a combination of applicant and institutional signatures, most often from: the applicant, their department/program chair, the FASS Associate Dean, Research and International, and the SFU Office of Research Services (ORS).
+Research grant applications typically require a combination of applicant and institutional signatures, most often from: the applicant, their Chair/Director, the FASS Associate Dean, Research and International, and the SFU Office of Research Services (ORS).

 SFU typically requires these same signatures on the SFU signature sheet but since granting agencies have specific requirements for different competitions, other signatures are at times required: consult ORS if you are uncertain about who should sign.